aliammari1/Awesome-Ai-Tools/README.md

 ### Image Classification

 - [Clarifai](https://www.clarifai.com/) - Clarifai is an AI-powered image recognition tool that can help you classify images based on their content.
 It can recognize objects, scenes, and even specific concepts like emotions and colors.
+- [Google Cloud Vision API](https://cloud.google.com/vision/) - Google Cloud Vision API is a computer vision service that can analyze images and provide insights into the content of the images, including objects, faces, and text.

 ### Object Detection

 - [YOLO](https://pjreddie.com/darknet/yolo/) - YOLO (You Only Look Once) is an open-source object detection system that can detect objects in real-time video streams.
 It is known for its speed and accuracy.
+- [Amazon Rekognition](https://aws.amazon.com/rekognition/) - Amazon Rekognition is a computer vision service that can analyze images and videos and provide insights into the content of the media, including objects, faces, and text.

 ## Robotics